iamharshvardhan/scrappy-GPT/README.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+## Acknowledgement

+This project was made possible because of [this](https://www.youtube.com/watch?v=kCc8FmEb1nY) lecture by Andrej Karpathy, and was inspired by [nanoGPT](https://github.com/karpathy/nanoGPT).

 ---
 Feel free to customize and extend the script according to your specific needs!
-If you have any questions or encounter any issues, please don't hesitate to contact the author.